Potential indicators of success in science – title

 • Doing research with a substantial societal impact (new and better therapies, technologies, etc.)

-• Being a source of inspiration for my students and/or for future researchers
+• Being a source of inspiration for your students and/or for future researchers

 • Doing significant “pro bono” and charity work

-• Making a substantial contribution to the world and leave a legacy
+• Making a substantial contribution to the world and leaving a legacy

 Integrated success in science